-2.6.1 A demand on materiel management for an XD or XF coded asset establishes a DIFM record and tracks the unserviceable asset until it is repaired, evacuated, or condemned.
+2.6.1 DIFM Record Establishment.
+A demand on materiel management for an XD or XF coded asset establishes a DIFM record and tracks the unserviceable asset until it is repaired, evacuated, or condemned.

-2.6.2 An AFTO Form 350 is required when a repair cycle asset is removed from an end item and for items requiring bench check and/or repair.
-A repair cycle asset issued by LRS will be accompanied by an issue document (document label or DD Form 1348-1).
+2.6.1.1 An AFTO Form 350 is required when a repair cycle asset is removed from an end item and for items requiring bench check and/or repair.
+A repair cycle asset issued by LRS will be accompanied by an issue document (document label or DD Form 1348-1, DoD Single Line Item Release/Receipt Document).
 The issue documentation, accompanied with the AFTO Form 350 provides a means for controlling reparable items, and must be returned to LRS to clear the DIFM detail.

-2.6.3 Process DIFM assets through the repair cycle and return to LRS.
+2.6.1.2 Process DIFM assets through the repair cycle and return to LRS.
 The repair shops shall review the D23 for accuracy daily.
 If an item is beyond repair, prepare the appropriate NRTS documentation and return the asset expeditiously through the appropriate supply channels.
+Base repair activities, also known as back shops, will ensure reparable assets are returned to LRS within 10 duty days from date of issue.

-2.6.4 The repair shops' appointed DIFM monitor and LRS shall perform a quarterly DIFM inventory on a coordinated date as prescribed in AFI 23-101.
+2.6.1.3 The repair shops' appointed DIFM monitor and LRS shall perform a quarterly DIFM inventory on a coordinated date as prescribed in DAFI 23-101.

-2.6.5 DIFM files shall be established using one of the following methods:
+2.6.1.4 DIFM files shall be established using one of the following methods:

-2.6.5.1 If an issue document label is received, the repair shop shall establish a suspense file.
+2.6.1.4.1 If an issue document label is received, the repair shop shall establish a suspense file.
 Ensure the document number and NSN, on the AFTO Form 350 attached to the item agree with the document number and NSN on the issue document label.
 (If a substitute item is received, ensure the substitute NSN is used.)

-2.6.5.2 If the DD Form 1348-1A is used in lieu of an issue document label, the repair shop shall retain copy 3.
+2.6.1.4.2 If the DD Form 1348-1A, Issue Release/Receipt Document, is used in lieu of an issue document label, the repair shop shall retain copy 3.

-2.6.6 Each AFTO Form 350 shall contain the date the item was scheduled or received into the shop in the base repair cycle data block of Part II.
+2.6.1.5 Each AFTO Form 350 shall contain the date the item was scheduled or received into the shop in the base repair cycle data block of Part II.
 The repair shop shall detach Part II of the form and verify the part number entry in block II against: